-Therefore, we consider a case in which both the external field and magnetization orientation are aligned along the [100] direction by carrying out the ladder-operator replacement on the k_y and k_z terms in the $\mathbf{k} \cdot \mathbf{p}$ Hamiltonian.
-Figures 10(f) and (g) show the Landau-level spectra along the k_x direction for the TNP and NTNP phases, respectively.
-In contrast to previous cases [Fig. 10(bd)], the parabolic spectrum of Landau-level curves now spreads in both directions in energy, and the zeroth Landau level does not appear among them, since there is no longer a band extremum in the 2D momentum space orthogonal to the axis.
+10(g) show the Landau-level spectra along the k_x direction for the TNP and NTNP phases, respectively.
+In contrast with previous cases [Figs. 10(b)-10(d)], the parabolic spectrum of Landau-level curves now spreads in both directions in energy, and the zeroth Landau level does not appear among them, since there is no longer a band extremum in the 2D momentum space orthogonal to the axis.
 In this case we find difficulty in converging the calculation with respect to the basis set size, so that our confidence in the accuracy of the calculation is reduced.
 Nevertheless, the similarity of the magnetotransport properties between the NTNP and TNP phases is clear, implying that half-metallic GdN can serve as a useful platform for investigating the properties of the TNP phase.